digital-cryptogram/spiral-atcg/README.md

 ### What this is

-Spiral-ATCG is a research framework for designing symmetric block ciphers as compositions of typed material families derived from session inputs through a small grammar of production rules.
-The framework is named after the four material types it uses (`A` anchor, `T` twist, `C` couple, `G` gate); the analogy to nucleotide pairing in DNA is intentional but informal.
+Spiral-ATCG is an experimental research framework for studying how round material in word-oriented symmetric constructions can be generated, separated, and compared through a small grammar of production rules.

+The framework is named after four material types:

+- `A` — anchor
+- `T` — twist
+- `C` — couple
+- `G` — gate

+The analogy to nucleotide pairing in DNA is intentional as terminology, but it is informal and should not be read as a biological security argument.

-Concretely the project provides:
+Concretely, the project provides:

-- A **specification** (`docs/SPEC.md`) of the ATCG meta-material model, including alphabet, complement rule, antiparallel helicity, three-step transcription pipeline, and four named transcription policies (`BASE`, `SAFE`, `AGGR`, `NULL`).
+- A **specification** ([`docs/SPEC.md`](docs/SPEC.md)) of the ATCG material model, including alphabet, complement rule, antiparallel helicity, a three-step transcription pipeline, and named transcription policies (`BASE`, `SAFE`, `AGGR`, `NULL`).
-- A **reference cipher**, Spiral-ATCG/v2.2.4, instantiating the framework as a 320-bit block cipher with 16 rounds and four selectable transcription policies.
+- A **reference substrate**, Spiral-ATCG/v2.2.4, instantiating the framework as a 320-bit word-oriented experimental construction with 16 rounds and selectable transcription policies.
-- A **portable C reference implementation** (`src/spiral_atcg.c`) under 700 lines, building cleanly on Linux / macOS / Windows (MinGW).
+- A **portable C reference implementation** ([`src/spiral_atcg.c`](src/spiral_atcg.c)) under 700 lines, building on Linux / macOS / Windows (MinGW).
-- A **comprehensive security audit** spanning 34 probes across 4 batteries (correctness, extended security, quantum-resistance indicators, advanced cryptanalysis).
+- **Regression and structural-analysis probes** covering correctness, diffusion sanity, policy behaviour, reduced-round behaviour, and additional structural checks.
-- **Reproducible test vectors** (`docs/KAT.md`, 5 scenarios × 4 policies = 20 entries) and a deterministic QRES dataset (`docs/QRES_data.csv`, 72 rows).
+- **Reproducible test vectors** ([`docs/KAT.md`](docs/KAT.md), 5 scenarios × 4 policies = 20 entries) and a deterministic structural-probe dataset ([`docs/QRES_data.csv`](docs/QRES_data.csv), 72 rows).
 - A **benchmark harness** with high-resolution timing, multiple optimization levels, and per-policy reporting.

 ### What this is *not*

-Honest scope so this is judged correctly:
+Honest scope so this work is judged correctly:

-- **Not a finalized standard, not certified.** No FIPS 140-3, no PCI DSS, no Common Criteria certification.
-Production cryptography in regulated environments must use NIST-approved algorithms.
+- **Not a finalized standard and not certified.** No FIPS 140-3, PCI DSS, Common Criteria, or NIST validation is claimed.
-- **Not a security proof.** No IND-CPA / IND-CCA / QROM proof, in line with how almost all standalone block ciphers are positioned (including AES, ChaCha20, SPECK).
+- **Not a security proof.** No IND-CPA, IND-CCA, AEAD, PRP, QROM, or post-quantum security theorem is claimed.
-- **Not a replacement for AES.** Spiral-ATCG is a research framework.
-It is suitable for analysis, education, and as a complement to standard cryptography in `Crypto Agility` settings — not as a default cipher choice.
+- **Not a replacement for AES or any NIST-approved primitive.** Spiral-ATCG is a research artifact for analysis and experimentation, not a default deployment choice.
-- **Not a post-quantum cipher** in the technical sense (post-quantum refers to public-key constructions; symmetric ciphers obtain quantum resistance through key size and the Grover bound).
+- **Not a post-quantum cipher in the technical sense.** Post-quantum security normally refers to public-key constructions; symmetric constructions are usually discussed through key size, generic search cost, and the Grover bound.
+- **Not a claim that the tests prove security.** The included tests are regression and structural-health checks.
+They are useful for reproducibility and for identifying obvious failures, but they do not replace independent cryptanalysis.

 ### Why publish this

 Three reasons:

-1. **Open research benefits from external eyes.** Specifications, reference code, and audit data being public is the only honest path for a cryptographic project.
+1. **Open review requires reproducible artifacts.** Specifications, reference code, test vectors, and probe data are public so that others can inspect, reproduce, and challenge the construction.
-2. **The framework abstraction is the contribution.** Separating cipher design into typed alphabet (Layer 1) → grammar (Layer 2) → round materials (Layer 3) → substrate (Layer 4) gives a cleaner vocabulary for analysis than the conventional "key schedule + round function" split.
+2. **The framework abstraction is the research question.** Spiral-ATCG separates material alphabet, production grammar, transcription, policies, round material, and substrate transition.
+This gives a vocabulary for studying policy-ablatable round-material generation rather than treating all material generation as an opaque key-schedule detail.
-3. **Credibility through transparency.** Digital Cryptogram builds enterprise PQC and KMS products; this open project demonstrates the cryptographic depth behind those products.
+3. **The project is intended to invite external analysis.** We are especially interested in reduced-round, differential, linear, rotational, invariant-subspace, related-key, policy-aliasing, and implementation-level analysis.

+### Questions for reviewers

+We welcome technical feedback on questions such as:

+- Is the separation between round-material generation and substrate transition a useful design abstraction?
+- Are the policy definitions meaningfully distinct, or are some policies constructionally aliased?
+- Are there reduced-round differential, linear, rotational, slide-like, invariant-subspace, or related-key distinguishers?
+- Does the ATCG transcription layer reduce to a known key-schedule or whitening pattern?
+- Which additional analyses would make this artifact more useful to the cryptology community?

 ### Quick start